Engin-Boot/pong-stage-anjalimnnit/Stage0/GameController.md

 ## Acceptance Criteria

+### Scenario: Starting the game

+ Given - The start button.

+ When - The user enter the start button.

+ Then - The system automatically assigns a player 2 from the set of online users.
+        and their intial scores are set to 0.

 ### Scenario: Incrementing the score of the player

  Given - The initial scores of player 1 and player 2